 Presenters: Irene Gofman, MS, CCC-SLP & Amanda Warren, MS, CCC-SLP

-– K.T., prior course participant
+– S.M., prior course participant

 The SLP is central to the intricate process associated with end of life, specifically due to high incidence of dysphagia, cognitive deficits, and impaired communication in this population.
 However, educational opportunities on this topic have been lacking.
-SLPs find themselves underprepared for challenging situations and with limited capability to advocate for patient's best interests.
+SLPs find themselves underprepared for challenging situations and with limited capability to advocate for patients' best interests.

 This course reviews ways that dysphagia management, cognitive management, and communication enhancement differ in end of life care in comparison to management in other populations.
 Discussed will be the differences between palliative care vs. hospice, and how to facilitate conversation between the end of life patient with communication disorders and care providers/partners.
 Also addressed will be early decision making and advocacy for patients nearing the end of life, and cultural competency when approaching patients with diverse backgrounds.

 Offered for 0.45 ASHA CEUs – 4.5 Contact Hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.